Improving NLO QCD event generators with high-energy EW corrections: Numerical results

 Before discussing the specific distributions we focus on the main differences with the $t \bar t H$ distributions in Sec.~\ref{sec:ttH}.
 As already observed in the literature, in the case of multi-boson production EWSL are very large (see {\it e.g.}~Refs.~\cite{Bierweiler:2013dja, Frederix:2018nkq, Bothmann:2021led,Bredt:2022dmm}) and much larger than in the case of $t \bar t H$ production.
 Indeed, in Figs.~\ref{fig:ZZZ-ptZ1}--\ref{fig:ZZZ-ptj1} we observe a much larger impact of EWSL than in Figs.~\ref{fig:ttH-ptH}--\ref{fig:ttH-ptj1}.
 Moreover, at variance with $t \bar t H$ production, the LO cross section of $ZZZ$ production does not depend on $\as$.
 Therefore scale uncertainties are smaller than in the $t \bar t H$ production.
 Still, NLO QCD corrections can be very large in multi-boson production (see {\it e.g.}~\cite{Frixione:1992pj, Frixione:1993yp,Rubin:2010xp}), therefore also the difference between $\bestpred$ and $\NLOQCDEWPS$ is enhanced, especially when the cuts defined in \eqref{eq:cuts} are applied.
 We anticipate that, similarly to the case of $t \bar{t} H$ production, we do not observe a dependence on the value of $c_{\clH\TO\clS}$.

 In the case of the $p_T(Z_1)$ distribution (Fig.~\ref{fig:ZZZ-ptZ1}) we can clearly see how EWSL are sizeable, especially in the right plot where cuts are present.
-The same argument applies on the discrepancy between $\bestpred$ and $\NLOQCDEWPS$.
-We reckon absolute rates are smaller than what could be reasonably measured at LHC, even after the HL program, however, in the tail of the distribution, the effect of EWSL should be not only taken into account but also resummed.
-The same considerations are valid and even stronger for the case of the $p_T(Z_3)$ distribution in Fig.~\ref{fig:ZZZ-ptZ3}.
+The same argument applies to the discrepancy between $\bestpred$ and $\NLOQCDEWPS$.
+We reckon absolute rates are smaller than what could be reasonably measured at LHC, even after the HL program, however, in the tail of the distribution, the effect of EWSL should be not only taken into account but also resummed.\footnote{While the leading EWSL of the form $\alpha^{k} \log^{2k}(s/\MW^{2})$ can be in principle resummed via a simple exponentiation, the next-to-leading case $\alpha^{k} \log^{2k-1}(s/\MW^{2})$ is not straightforward, as can be seen in Refs.~\cite{Denner:2003wi,Denner:2019vbn} and further references therein.} The same considerations are valid and even stronger for the case of the $p_T(Z_3)$ distribution in Fig.~\ref{fig:ZZZ-ptZ3}.

 Turning to the $m(Z_1 Z_2)$ distribution (Fig.~\ref{fig:ZZZ-mz1z2}), we can see that the previous discussion for $p_T$ distributions is valid also here, although with much weaker effects in the case without cuts (plot on the left).
 When we consider the case with cuts defined in \eqref{eq:cuts} applied, we observe an additional effect for low values of $m(Z_1 Z_2)$.
 For $m(Z_1 Z_2) \lesssim$ 700 GeV, the $\NLOQCDPS$ simulation is dominated by the real emission contribution from hard matrix elements.
 First, this explains why the red line in the first inset of the plot on the right converges to one for small $m(Z_1 Z_2)$ value, similarly to what has been discussed for Fig.~\ref{fig:ttH-ptj1}.
 Second, since the dominant contribution originates from $ZZZ+1$ jet, it has a much larger dependence on the renormalisation scale.
 Indeed, the LO cross section for that process is of order $\alpha^3 \as$.
 For this reason, the scale-uncertainty bands are larger for $m(Z_1 Z_2) \lesssim$ 700 GeV.